 It’s not all sports at the Winter Olympics

 Although I really loved the sporting events I got to witness at the Winter Olympics, my most cherished memories are those that happened outside the sporting arenas!
 So how to let your hair down when you travel to the Olympics?
 Some quick tips:

-Go to the medal ceremonies.
-Even if you don’t know the winners, to celebrate their sports achievements is great to witness.
+- Go to the medal ceremonies.
+Even if you don’t know the winners, celebrating their sports achievements is great to witness.
 I went to 3 medal ceremonies and had a great time with all the different nationalities and people from around the globe celebrating.